CaptainDario/DaKanji-mobile/README.md

 <img src="./media/preview.gif" style="display:block;margin-left:auto;margin-right:auto;" width="20%"/>
 </br>

+## What the users say:
+* "Your program is like magic!
+Thank you so much!" - saszai2
+* "Well thank you for this software!
+It seems to try and guess in a more "guess-y" way than jisho and even Google which is usually pretty good at guessing, and it just saved me today!" - princess_daphie
+* "Amazing.
+I can write kanji messier than a professor and it still picks it up.
+Very reliable." - Seth Kitchens

 ## Getting started
 **Currently only android is supported** </br>
 The easiest way is to download the app for android from the PlayStore.